Management - Graduate

 Registration and admission requirements

 See details in the section on general admission requirements for the master’s programs.
-Candidates must meet the quantitative GMAT/quantitative psychometric requirements.
+Candidates must meet the quantitative GMAT or GMAT Focus Edition/quantitative psychometric requirements.

-Admission to the M.Sc. in Management Sciences – Management of Technology and Information Systems (1242), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences – Management of Technology and Information Systems (1242), without GMAT or GMAT Focus Edition\Quantitative Psychometric

-All of the Faculty’s programs require candidates to pass the quantitative GMAT/ quantitative psychometric as detailed above.
+All of the Faculty’s programs require candidates to pass the quantitative GMAT or GMAT Focus Edition/quantitative psychometric as detailed above.
 Exemption is given to those:

 1. Holding a D.M.D., Ph.D., or M.D.

-3. Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 90 in engineering, exact sciences, economics, brain sciences and biotechnology.
+3. Holding a bachelor’s degree from a recognized institution of higher education in Israel with a minimum grade point average (GPA) of 85 in engineering, exact sciences and biotechnology or with a minimum grade point average (GPA) of 90 in economics.

 Admission is subject to the committee approval and discretion.